Heytesbury Sts Peter & Paul, octagonal pulpit with sounding board

 The management team face new challenges and we will keep the site running for as long as we can.
-We intend to keep the site as a free to use facility but the time has come to follow other projects of a similar genre we have set up a fund where users have the opportunity of making a small donation to assist us to keep the site running for the longer good.
-With that in mind we have set up a Go Fund Me page the purpose of this is to raise enough money to help us cover the running costs for the foreseeable future.
+We intend to keep the site as a free to use facility but like many other projects of a similar genre we have set up a fund where users have the opportunity of making a small donation to assist us to keep the site running for the longer good.
+With that in mind we have set up a Go Fund Me page the purpose of this is to raise enough money to help us cover the running costs and maintenance for the foreseeable future.
 The funding page now offers monthly donation opportunities.
 Please note that this is a voluntary donation and is not a requirement to use this site.
 The site will remain free to anyone who wishes to use the information we provide.
 A big thank you to those who have donated in the past.
 A huge thank you to those who have set up monthly donations.

 The people who run the site do so as volunteers and receive no financial rewards whatsoever so please be assured that your donation will be used to maintain the site or secure material for transcription and for no other purpose.
 We do hope you understand our move in this direction and thank you all in advance for any support you give.

 This years venue for the annual meet is to be held at Devizes.
 The event will be held from Friday 7th October to Sunday 9th October 2022.
 The main event will be held on Saturday 8th May (venue yet to be decided).
 Friday and Sunday may be used as an opportunity to visit places like Wadworths Brewery, The Wiltshire FHS Resource Centre or just visit places that your ancestors may have been associated with.
 Don’t forget to check opening times and availability with the venue that you may be interested in visiting direct.
 More information can be found on the Facebook Page and regular updates will be added here.
 Amanda Wood-Woodley is organising this years event so if you have any questions please contact her from the OPC Contact facility above or via the Face Book Page.